TickTeam/guide-tt/ios_app/how_should_i_do_if_i_still_cant_use_premium_features_after_i_purchase_ticktick.md

 Upon completion of your payment, normally you can enjoy premium features.
 But if you can’t, please try the following steps:

-1.Slide the screen to the right.
+1.Open TickTick on mobile, slide the screen to the right.

 2.Tap the gear-shaped icon in the upper-right hand corner of the page.